AZ-204 Developer Associate: Architecting Powerful Compute Solutions on Azure

 Availability

-Virtual machines availability are created when the vm is being configured, it will avoid down time while doing upgrades.
+Virtual Machines availability is created when the VM is being configured, it will avoid downtime while doing upgrades.

 App services